trstringer/trstringer.github.io/_drafts/python-build-tooling.md

 tags: [python, devops, software-development]
 ---

-Like you all, I've been living in the world of shell scripts for all of my build and project tooling.
-And usually all of those `#!/bin/bash` scripts are wrapped in Make.
+_Ok I'll admit it, the title is a bit dramatic.
+Makefiles and shell scripts are here to stay, and that's fine.
+I'm wouldn't make the argument that any tool is the perfect tool for all tasks all the time.
+With that disclaimer out of the way..._

+When it comes to build tooling, most of us live in a world that is a Frankenstein conglomeration of Bash scripts and Make rules.
 That's great, until:

-- Your build tooling grows beyond a few one-liners
+- Your build tooling grows beyond a few few-liners and maintenance becomes difficult
-- You need to debug your tooling
+- You need to debug your scripts
 - You need to use even the simplest of programming constructs, like arrays
 - You need to pass in parameters to your Make targets

-But this is the industry standard, and something that I continue to see and use over and over.
-Which is fine.
-It works.
-But maybe there's a better way...
+- ... and many, many more reasons

+I'm not saying you should never use Make and shell scripts for build tooling.
+Sometimes your build tooling really has simple, concise, and direct requirements that never expand.
+But projects have this funny way of quietly growing until you find yourself dreading the thought of making the simplest changes to your build code.
+The cognitive overload of working on it can be a constant drain on the developer.
+I know this, because I've lived it more times than I'd care to remember.
+So I wanted to experiment with something new...

-Early last year I started a personal project and something I wanted to experiment with was using Python (instead of bash+Make) for my build and project tooling.
+Early last year I started a personal software project and something I wanted to try was using Python (instead of bash+Make) for my build and project tooling.
 And wow has it exceeded my expectations.
 It's everything I thought it'd be and more.
-Here are some aspects and approaches that I took that really worked for me...
+Here are some approaches (some related, others completely unrelated) that I took that really worked for me...

 ## Composable scripts

-I went with a good initial approach and it worked really well: Separate scripts for small units of work.
+I took this initial approach and it ended up being a good bet: Separate scripts for small units of work.
 Let me explain.
 Here's the pattern I used:

 **build_app.py**